Virtual Sprint How-To-Guide

 Create visually large anchor points in the main project board (Miro) that are easy to find.
 This makes it easy to direct participants to the right area of a board (which can get pretty large).
 A large numbered circle is highly visible from the navigation map.

-A practice board lets invitees login to the board and use some of the common features prior to the event.
+A practice board (Miro or Mural) lets invitees login to the board and use some of the common features prior to the event.
 Let them know you will be monitoring that board to make sure everyone can log in to it.
 Have attendees leave a “Kilroy Was Here” message on the board so you can track who was able to login.
 If someone doesn’t leave a message on the board, be sure to reach out to ask why before the start of the sprint.

 We developed practice boards for each feature we expected users to use during the sprint.
 We provided a sample artifact using each tool for users to recreate on their own.
 For instance, in one frame we showed some colored shapes and had users recreate those.
 In another frame, we had users connect shapes with the arrow connection tool.